EPFL-LAP/dynamatic/docs/Specs/Buffering.md

 Here `%dataIn` is the buffer's operand SSA value (the input dataflow channel) and, conversely,`%dataOut` is the buffer's result SSA value (the output dataflow channel).

-For example, a 1-slot buffer on a 32-bit dataflow channel which induces a one-cycle latency on the data to data and valid to valid paths would be serialized to the following text.
+For example, a 1-slot buffer on a 32-bit dataflow channel which induces a one-cycle latency on the data to data and valid to valid paths would be serialized to the following.

 ```mlir
 %dataOut = handshake.buffer [1] %dataIn [D -> D: 1, V -> V: 1] : channel<i32>